-We recommend paying attention to a separate loft cosi apartment, which literally just appeared on Booking.
-Because it’s clean, freshly refurbished and… inexpensive!
+We recommend paying attention to some apartments, which literally just appeared on Booking.
+Because they’re often clean, freshly refurbished and… inexpensive!

 If you do not get hung up on the proximity to the main attractions, the choice will expand.
-But the price will not fall – about 100 € per night – standart price.
+But the price will not fall – about 100 € per night – standard price.

 In any case, in objects that have reason not to temper their appetites.
 That is, having a customer rating of 8.5 or higher.